Veterinarians’ Perceptions of Digitalization in Animal Health

 • Improve diagnostics and animal health outcomes

-• Streamline administrative work
+• Streamline administrative workflows

-• Enhance communication with clients
+• Enhance communication between veterinarians and clients

 Perceived Barriers